 Meclizine is an antiemetic drug.
 It relieves nausea, vomiting, motion sickness, and vertigo-like dizziness.
 It is helpful for anxiety and insomnia in some people.

-Ranitidine is used for the treatment of heartburn, ulcers, reflux, and may help relieve hives.
+The risk is probably very low but medical professionals are using Pepcid (famotidine) in place of the Zantac (ranitidine).
+It can be used for the treatment of heartburn, ulcers, reflux and may help relieve hives.

 Hydrocortisone Cream 1%